Creating and Running a Phalcon Project

 Relational Database Example: MySQL

-Create the Database Structure (Using Migrations)
+Creating the Database Structure (with Migrations)

-1This creates a new migration file in the
+1This creates a new migration in the

 migrations